You are here

 Committee Appointment Process and Schedule Summary | Apply for a Committee Position Now!
 [Available June to October] | Committee Charges | Committees' Roles | Orientation and Support | Task Force Charges

 The association depends on members with a wide range of skills and expertise to serve on its committees.
 All MLA members are eligible for appointment to standing committees of the association.
 However, only Voting Members may be selected as committee chairs.

 Members may apply for committees annually.
-An online committee application is available June through October 31.
+An online committee application is available from early summer through October 31.
 The deadline for applications is October 31.

 In making appointments, the association considers the background and skills of the applicants, as well as the responsibilities and needs of the committees.
 A history of active participation in committee work on the local, regional, or national level is an important qualification.
 Recommendations are sought from current committee chairs, members of the board of directors, and program staff.
 Some MLA committees require combinations of skills and knowledge found among few health sciences librarians.
 Therefore, it is sometimes necessary to recruit certain members with unique experience and expertise to serve on specific committees.
 The president-elect makes final committee selections.
 During the president's term, he or she names members to committees as vacancies occur.

 - November-mid-January: applications organized by preference; committee chairs, chair-elects, board liaisons and staff liaisons review applications and recommend appointments based on applicant preferences, experience, and skills.

 - Mid-January-February: MLA president-elect reviews all recommendations, reconciles duplications, and makes final appointment recommendations.